ariebovenberg/snug/README.rst

 7. **Function- or class-based?
 You decide**.
-   Use class-based queries and inheritance to keep everything DRY:
+   Class-based queries and inheritance can be used to keep everything DRY:

    .. code-block:: python